-The Brett Family Foundation envisions a society that supports a strong democracy, healthy and inclusive communities, equal rights, access to opportunities for all, and a commitment to the common good.
+The Brett Family Foundation envisions a society that supports a strong democracy, healthy and inclusive communities, equal rights, access to opportunity for all, and a commitment to the common good.
 We believe that all people are created equal and that individuals are entitled to just and equitable treatment, as well as economic and physical security.
 We believe that government can and should be an enterprise for the public good and that progressive public policies, and an engaged citizenry, can create a more compassionate and just society.

 We believe that our philanthropy can and should be an active force in creative structural change so that the need for chronic charity is eliminated.
 Therefore, we direct the majority of our resources to organizations working to reform the institutions and policies that perpetuate social, economic, and gender inequities.
 We understand that there is no quick fix and no single strategy that will lead directly to a more equitable society.
 We engage in partnership with other funders and our core grantees to provide long-term technical assistance, strategic support, and general operating grants.